DataWraith/notelog/README.md

 When running in MCP mode, Notelog acts as a server that can receive commands from client software that supports the protocol.
 This allows AI assistants to interact with Notelog directly.

-The default prompt instructs the LLM to automatically add tags and titles to the notes.
 You can create notes by just asking the LLM:

 - `/log Added Model Context Protocol support to Notelog +mcp +done`
 - `Create a note: "Use this text verbatim in the note"`
 - `Summarize the conversation so far as a notelog`
 - `Create a note about Topic X. Show me a preview before saving.`

+The default prompt instructs the LLM to automatically add tags and a title to the notes if you don't specify them.

 #### JSON Configuration